Timings, route, and suit collection for the Liverpool Santa Dash 2021.

 The shop is located above Wetherspoons on the ground level and can be reached by foot from Roe Street or by the escalator across from the LFC shop in Williamson Square.
 By the footbridge entry point, it is directly across from Matalan.

-On Saturday, December 4, at 5:00 p.m., you must pick up your Santa suit.
-“The summary comes to an end.”
+Today, Saturday, December 4, at 5:00 p.m., you must pick up your Santa costume.
+From 9.30 a.m., the Santa suit collection shop is open.
+Remember to bring your collection card with you!
+“Summary comes to an end.”